intro-to-open-source/firstContributions/README.md

 Now open Contributors.md file in a text editor, add your name and College/University to it, in the format

 ```
-[Jane Doe] [University]
+[Jane Doe] [College/University]
+```

 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.
-```

 ```
 git status